 Start Date: Enrol Anytime

 Recognition: Nationally Recognised Training

-This qualification reflects the role of early childhood educators who are responsible for designing and implementing curriculum in early childhood education and care services.
-In doing so you work to implement an approved learning framework within the requirements of the Education and Care Services National Regulations and the National Quality Standard.
-You may have responsibility for supervision of volunteers or other staff.
+Diploma of Early Childhood Education and Care qualification reflects the role of early childhood educators who are responsible for designing and implementing curriculum in early childhood education and care services.
+Childcare course equips you with all the necessary skills and knowledge to implement an approved learning framework to guide the learning and development of children.

 There are NO previous work or education requirements for entry into this course.
 Students may enrol directly in the diploma level course without completing lower ranked qualifications.